 Let us introduce you to so-called "curtain fringes."
 Swoopy and middle-parted, they drape down on either side to frame the face.
 They were once super popular in the 1970s (on iconic celebs like Brigitte Bardot).
-Now, in 2017, they're making their return as one of fall's buzziest trends.
-Keep scrolling to see what this new hair trend looks like!
+Now they're making their return as one of the buzziest trends.

 These fringes look très chic with tousled hair, no?
 As seen here on Georgia May Jagger, curtain bangs are simply slightly grown out fringe that's parted in the middle.
 Simple to achieve and simple to maintain, they give off that effortless cool-girl vibe we all wish we had going on 24/7.